I-am-Shir/Faceapp/README.md

 Additionally, we created separate layout files and Java classes for each component: log-in, sign-up, feed. for each of them there are also some supporting classes.

 ### what the app contains:
-we created a log in, people can sign in from there (for now there is a default user in case no one signed in- username- Admin@gmail.com, password- a1234567). if they want to sign in they can do it in sign up, which is split into fragments (like in Facebook). we created a class containing constraints for the sign up and used it to check its validity. for each stage there is a verification that the input is valid- for signup it checks that it meets the requirements, for login it checks that the user exists and the password is correct.
+we created a log in, people can sign in from there. if they want to sign up they can do it in sign up, which is split into fragments (like in Facebook). we created a class containing constraints for the sign up and used it to check its validity. for each stage there is a verification that the input is valid, it returns an error after trying to create a new user with an existing users email. the validation mentioned- for signup it checks that it meets the requirements, for login it checks that the user exists and the password is correct.
 restrictions: username must be an email- be of pattern letters@letters.letters. password must contain between 8-20 characters, at least one digit, one letter. must put in a name- first and last which are letters only. and must put a profile photo- from gallery or camera.